rbaumgar/monitor-demo-app/application-monitoring.md

 sum(rate(application_org_example_rbaumgar_GreetingResource_greetings_total{namespace="monitor-demo"}[2m]))
 ```

-You can also the **Thanos Querier** to display the application metrics. *The Thanos Querier enables aggregating and, optionally, deduplicating cluster and user workload metrics under a single, multi-tenant interface.*
+You can also use the **Thanos Querier** to display the application metrics.
+The Thanos Querier enables aggregating and, optionally, deduplicating cluster and user workload metrics under a single, multi-tenant interface.

-Thanos Querier can be reached at https://thanos-querier-openshift-monitoring.apps.your.cluster/graph
+Thanos Querier can be reached at: https://thanos-querier-openshift-monitoring.apps.your.cluster/graph

-If you are just interested in exposing application metrics to the dashboard you can stop here.
+If you are just interested in exposing application metrics to the dashboard, you can stop here.

-## Exposing custom application metrics for auto-scaling
+## Exposing Custom Application Metrics for Auto-Scaling

-You can export application metrics for the *Horizontal Pod Autoscaler(HPA)*.
+You can export application metrics for the Horizontal Pod Autoscaler (HPA).

-The following steps are based on OpenShift 4.3 Prometheus Adapter.
+The following steps are based on OpenShift 4.3 Prometheus Adapter:

 Prometheus Adapter is a Technology Preview feature only.
 See [Exposing custom application metrics for autoscaling | Monitoring | OpenShift Container Platform 4.3](https://docs.openshift.com/container-platform/4.3/monitoring/exposing-custom-application-metrics-for-autoscaling.html)

-### Create service account
+### Create Service Account

-Create a new service account for your Prometheus Adapter in the user namespace(e.g. monitor-demo).
+Create a new service account for your Prometheus Adapter in the user namespace (for example monitor-demo):

 ```shell
 $ cat <<EOF | oc apply -f -